ecolom-kz/kreeljs-ws/README.md

 The `set_subscribe_callback` callback (updateListener) will be called whenever an object on the blockchain changes or is removed.
 This is very powerful and can be used to listen to updates for specific accounts, assets or most anything else, as all state changes happen through object updates.
 Be aware though that you will receive quite a lot of data this way.

 # Witness node endpoints
-This is a non-exhaustive list of endpoints available from the witness_node executable, which provides the API server of Bitshares.
+This is a non-exhaustive list of endpoints available from the witness_node executable, which provides the API server of LEEDEX.

 ## Public API
-Please see all available methods in the [official documentation](http://dev.bitshares.works/en/master/api/blockchain_api.html).

 ### Database API

-To access the [Database API](http://dev.bitshares.works/en/master/api/blockchain_api/database.html), you can use the `Apis.db` object.
+To access the Database API, you can use the `Apis.db` object.

 __Usage example__
 `Apis.db.get_objects(["1.3.0", "2.0.0", "2.1.0"])`

 ### History API

-To access the [Account History API](http://dev.bitshares.works/en/master/api/blockchain_api/history.html), you can use the `Apis.history` object.
+To access the Account History API, you can use the `Apis.history` object.

 __Usage example__
 `Apis.history.get_account_history("1.2.849826", "1.11.0", 10, "1.11.0")`